 ---|---|

-✔ The food database is based off a comprehensive list of references, which can be found in the info area of the app. ✔ The food database has a search function to enable the user to find foods faster. ✔ Colour-coding system makes it easy to identify the overall rating of a food or meal. ✔ Each food entry provides a nutritional breakdown pie chart of carbohydrates, fat, protein, dietary fibre, and salt. ✔ Provides educational content about gout, kidney stones, and a blog. |
+✔ The food database is based off a comprehensive list of references, which can be found in the info area of the app. ✔ The food database has a search function to enable you to find foods faster. ✔ The colour-coding system makes it easy to identify the overall rating of a food or meal. ✔ Each food entry provides a nutritional breakdown pie chart of carbohydrates, fat, protein, dietary fibre, and salt. ✔ Provides educational content about gout and kidney stones, and a blog. |

-✘ Only enables user to add up to 5 recipes. ✘ The app also provides a measure of the nutritional value of meals according to the maximum recommended daily intake; however this assumes that the user eats 3 meals and a small snack per day, which may not cater for everyone. ✘ Only allows up to 5 recipes to be entered in the free version. ✘ Need to upgrade to the PRO version to access purine, uric acid, and oxalic acid for each food entry. |
+✘ Only enables you to add up to 5 recipes. ✘ The app also provides a measure of the nutritional value of meals according to the maximum recommended daily intake; however, this assumes that you eat 3 meals and a small snack per day, which may not apply to everyone. ✘ Only allows up to 5 recipes to be entered in the free version. ✘ Need to upgrade to the PRO version to access purine, uric acid, and oxalic acid for each food entry. |

 Clinical review